ArmageddonGames/Spirit/Readme.md

 Any functions, constants, etc whose names are marked with `__` at the start are reserved for internal use.
 They may change or be removed in future versions without warning.

-It is also important that, if using this header and are using the Explode death type, that you turn off the quest rule "Own Bombs Hurt Player" due to a quirk in how blast damage from explosions generated via script is calculated.
+It is also important that, if using this header and are using the Explode death type, that you turn off the quest rule `Scripted Bomb LWeapons Hurt Link` under `Quest->Rules->Items` due to a quirk in how blast damage from explosions generated via script is calculated.
 When you set the Damage of a Bomb Blast LWeapon generated via script; the bomb blast now hits the Player for *whole* hearts equal to the weapon's Damage (eg. You set a Bomb Blast's Damage to 8 via script.
 Instead of dealing 2 Hearts of damage like what most weapons do, it deals 8 Hearts of damage to the Player).
+Another setting you should check before setting up this header is `Sprite Coordinates are Float` in the `objects` tab under `ZScript->Quest Script Settings`.